USYD-Puzzle-Society/weekly-puzzle-bot/README.md

 ## Connecting to a database

 The Discord Bot uses MongoDB Atlas by default.
-To connect to your own Atlas instance, include the following content in a .env file:
+To connect to your own Atlas instance, include the following content in a `.env` file:

     DB_URI = <your-uri-string>

+## Running tests

+To run tests, navigate to the project root and do:

+    py.test tests/